-Greetings, and welcome to the 2014 Pelotonia Fellowship Program Annual Report.
-It’s been a remarkable year and we’re excited to share data about program developments, accomplishments and future directions.
+Greetings, and welcome to the 2015 Pelotonia Fellowship Program Annual Report.
+It has been a remarkable year and we are excited to share data about program developments, accomplishments and future directions.

-To date, 292 awards have been given to these trainees.
-Completion of their projects is moving us toward the goal of one day living in a cancer-free world.
-Our fellows have made discoveries that are being published in prestigious journals; have led to receiving additional research and scholarly awards; have culminated in large grant applications; have led them to a successful path into graduate and medical schools and into postdoctoral, industry and faculty positions.
+To date, 353 awards have been given to these trainees.
+Our fellows have made discoveries that are being published in prestigious journals; have received additional research and scholarly awards; have produced data that has culminated in large grant applications; have continued onto successful paths into graduate and medical schools and into postdoctoral, industry and faculty positions.

-We’re very proud of the diversity and transparency of our program.
-If you look at the data in this report, you will see projects funded from 48 departments in 10 different colleges at The Ohio State University and Cincinnati Children’s Hospital Medical Center.
-We understand that new discoveries occur when people look at problems from different points of view and with broad areas of expertise.
-We believe that funding talented student researchers in diverse disciplines like Engineering, Physics and Business to help in our fight against cancer will pay tremendous dividends.
+We are very proud of the diversity and transparency of our program.
+As you look through this report, you will see projects funded from 51 departments in 10 different colleges at The Ohio State University, Nationwide Children’s Hospital and Cincinnati Children’s Hospital Medical Center.
+We understand new discoveries occur when people look at problems from different points of view and with broad areas of expertise.
+Funding talented student researchers in diverse disciplines like Engineering, Physics and Business helps in our fight against cancer and pays tremendous dividends.

-A program like this would not be successful if it weren’t for the hard work of all of our 43 committee members who represent 19 different departments.
-These colleagues are incredibly dedicated to the success of this program and we want to thank each of them for their hard work and dedication.
-Special thanks to Amanda Simcox, PhD, for her work helping develop our undergraduate and international programs and Denis Guttridge, PhD, for helping develop our graduate program.
-We are also thankful to the Pelotonia participants (both traditional and virtual riders, volunteers and donors), OSU faculty, departments, colleges and especially the graduate school and Dean Osmer and Dr. Scott Herness for supporting and providing matching funds to this program.
+A program like this would not be successful if it were not for the hard work of all of our 46 committee members who represent 19 different departments.
+These colleagues are incredibly dedicated to the success of this program and I want to thank each of them for their hard work and dedication.
+Special thanks to Natarajan Muthusamy, DVM, PhD, for his work helping develop our international program with Avinashilingam University.
+We would like to welcome Doug Ulman and thank Karl Koon and Justine Boggs at Team Buckeye and the Pelotonia team for all their hard work to support this cause that we believe so much in.
+We are also incredibly thankful to the Pelotonia participants (both traditional and virtual riders, volunteers and donors), OSU faculty, departments, colleges, and especially the graduate school and Dr. Scott Herness, Interim Vice Provost for Graduate Studies and dean of the graduate school, for supporting and providing matching funds to our program.

-Even though this fellowship program has had some amazing accomplishments in a short period of time, moving forward, additional emphasis will be placed on increasing the metrics of incoming postdoctoral trainees; increasing diversity in all programs with a focus on undergraduate students; extending the medical student program to the colleges of Veterinary Medicine (DVMs), Pharmacy (PharmDs), Optometry (ODs) and Dentistry (DDSs); and increasing the pool of Population Science and Biomedical Informatics applicants.
-Accomplishment of these goals will help us train the next generation of scientists that will tackle the most difficult health related tasks that still lie ahead and will help our university in becoming one of the best training institutions in the nation.
+Even though this fellowship program has had some amazing accomplishments in a short period of time, moving forward, additional emphasis will be placed on increasing the metrics of incoming postdoctoral trainees; increasing diversity in all programs and increasing the pool of Population Science and Biomedical Informatics applicants.
+Accomplishment of these goals will help us train the next generation of cancer scientists and help our university become one of the best training institutions in the nation.